drdesmond/CSV-Upload-Mini-App/README.md

 ## 🚀 Features

 - **Drag & Drop Upload**: Intuitive file upload with drag-and-drop support
-- **Real-time Validation**: Instant validation of user data with detailed error messages
+- **Real-time Validation**: Instant validation of user data with detailed error messages using VeeValidate
-- **Inline Editing**: Edit invalid records directly in the interface
+- **Inline Editing**: Edit invalid records directly in the interface with form validation
 - **CSV Export**: Download all valid users as a CSV file
 - **Dry Run Mode**: Test uploads without saving to database
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
+- **Clean Architecture**: Streamlined codebase with no unused dependencies

 ## 🛠️ Tech Stack